JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 I don’t ever remember who lived on the 4th floor of the building before he moved in, but I do remember when he moved in.
 Mainly because he was Hispanic, had a big moustache and had kinda a curly, almost-Afro-ish hair style.

 I was a kid so I had limited contact with him at best.
+But he seemed friendly.
+Outside in front of the building, downstairs at the mailboxes, passing each other on the staircase or even waiting for a slice of pizza around the corner at Rocco’s.
+Wherever and whenever I saw him, he was generally a cool adult.

+Then one weekend he flipped out.

+***

+I was playing around in my room when suddenly I heard some random shouting.
+Which was no big deal since someone was always seemed to be shouting somewhere in the building—or near the building—at any given momeent on most any day.

+But the shouting started to become louder and louder and soon enough the sounds of objects hitting floors and walls could be heard as well.

+My dad showed up in my room to look out the window and try to figure out what happened.

 ***